rdf2h/renderers/README.md

-# matchers
+# renderers
-Some generic matchers
+Some generic renderes